 Avoidance:

-Call an expert.
-Old electrical wiring has a hard time to handle the variety of electrical devices that are included with time, such as air conditioning unit and wide-screen TVs.
+an expert.
+Old electrical wiring has a hard time to handle the variety

-An electrical contractor will be able to identify and replace old electrical wiring.
-Guarantee they perform a detailed security check of circuitry and outlets.
+contractor will be able to identify and replace old electrical wiring.

 Lighting fixtures